ElectraMod/ElectraMod-Docs/docs/codeeditor.md

 Content inside the backpack is accessible for other projects you may create.

 :::note
-Backpacks in PenguinMod save to your computer.
+Backpacks in ElectraMod save to your computer.
 If you switch browsers or clear your browsing data, you may lose your backpack.
 :::

 :::warning